joelmoxley/founder-playbook/II. Finance/02 - Cap Table + VC Legal Docs/04 - EoE - VC Financing Template Docs/md/05 - Convertible Note Term Sheet - June 2015.docx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This example of a convertible note contains commentary on key considerations and common terms to give entrepreneurs a realistic idea of fair terms.
+This example of a convertible note contains commentary on key considerations and common terms to give entrepreneurs a realistic idea of fair terms.

 Credit: [ ]